This stunning poached pears recipe features pears cooked in spiced red wine, served up with pecan granola and homemade whipped cream.

 - ¼ cup sugar

 - Peel the pears and cut them in half lengthwise.
 Remove the core, leaving the stem intact.
-Peel a 1-inch nub of ginger.
+Peel the ginger.

-- In a large skillet, combine ginger, 1 ½ cups red wine, juice and zest of 1 small orange, 1 ½ cups water, 4 cinnamon sticks, 6 cloves, and ¼ cup sugar.
+- In a large skillet, combine ginger, the red wine, juice and zest of 1 small orange, water, cinnamon sticks, whole cloves, and sugar.
 Heat and stir until sugar is dissolved, then add the pears.
 Simmer for 20 to 30 minutes until tender (depending on ripeness), occasionally turning to ensure a consistent color.

 - When tender, remove the pears and continue to reduce the liquid to about ½ cup, then reserve the red wine reduction sauce.
 (Make ahead tip: make the pears up to this point and store them refrigerated for a few days.
 To reheat for serving, heat pears and sauce in a baking dish in the oven at 350°F until warm.)

-- For the granola, melt 1 ½ tablespoons coconut oil in a skillet, then add 1 cup oats, 1/2 cup crushed pecans, ¼ teaspoon cinnamon, and ⅛ teaspoon kosher salt and toast for 4 minutes, stirring constantly.
-Add 2 tablespoons brown sugar and cook until the sugar melts and the oats are golden brown, about 4 more minutes, watching carefully so that it doesn’t burn.
+- For the granola, melt the coconut oil in a skillet, then add the oats, crushed pecans, cinnamon, and kosher salt and toast for 4 minutes, stirring constantly.
+Add the brown sugar and cook until the sugar melts and the oats are golden brown, about 4 more minutes, watching carefully so that it doesn’t burn.
 Remove from the heat and store in an airtight container.

 - To serve, spread some granola on a plate, then top with a pear half and sweetened whipped cream, then drizzle with red wine reduction sauce.